-Mr David Archer BSc (Hons) (Technical Director) Appointed on 14 December 2009
+Mr David Archer BSc (Hons) (Technical Director)

-David Archer is a geologist with 22 years' experience in exploration and mining in Australia.
+David Archer is a geologist with 23 years' experience in exploration and mining in Australia.
 He has held senior positions with major Australian mining companies, including Renison Goldfields Consolidated Ltd, and has spent the last ten years as a Director of Archer Geological Consulting specialising in project generation, geological mapping and project evaluation.
 Mr Archer was a consultant to ASX listed Atlas Iron Limited and Warwick Resources Limited and was responsible for significant iron ore discoveries for both companies in the Pilbara.
 He was also involved in the discovery of the Magellan lead mine and the Raleigh and Paradigm gold mines.